-The kitchen is provided by a down draft vent system that is an integral part of the cooktop unit.
-The vent duct is discharging into the crawlspace at its exterior connection.
-We recommend the duct carry the exhaust to the exterior.
-The vent fan is otherwise properly installed and is performing its intended function.
+Ventilation in the kitchen is provided by a down draft vent system that is an integral part of the cooktop unit.
+The vent is ducted to the exterior.
+The vent fan is properly installed and is performing its intended function.

-11.5 SINK FAUCET
+10.5 SINK FAUCET